RS232 to RS485 Converter and Adapter Wiki

 RS232 to RS485 Converter Wiki by Magneto Tech Research

 What is a RS232 to RS485 converter and how is it used?
 How do I choose the right model and how do I connect it?
 What to look for when shopping for a RS232 to RS485 converter.
+Here are answers to all your basic (and possible advanced) RS232 to RS485 questions in an easily understandable language.

 What is a RS232 to RS485 converter?